datopia/pixyll/_drafts/2019-06-03-invariant-intro.md

 participating in the cycle.
 This allows us to reject the transaction outright without it even passing into the transactor.

-# Accounting example
+# Accounting Example

 Let's move on to the more complex example of accounting.
-[Accounting](https://en.wikipedia.org/wiki/Accounting) is a fundamental form of bookkeeping that has been around since humans have tracked their possessions [^3] For simplicity we will model an asset we call `datacoin`.
+[Accounting](https://en.wikipedia.org/wiki/Accounting) is a fundamental form of bookkeeping that has been around since humans have tracked their possessions.[^3] For simplicity we will model an asset we call `datacoin`.
 To deploy our contract we use our public key prefix `0x64703/datacoin`.

 [^3]: An opinionated, but interesting, perspective of different monetary devices
     to account for fairness and facilitate the co-evolution of game theoretic mechanisms are [accounted for by Nick
     Szabo](https://nakamotoinstitute.org/shelling-out/#evolution-cooperation-and-collectibles).
 [This lecture of Robert Sapolsky](https://www.youtube.com/watch?v=NNnIGh9g6fA) describes the evolutionary background in more depth.

 We do not need to describe how to do an asset transfer, we only need to describe what properties need to be fulfilled for it to be valid.
 The submitter of the